wharfkit/website/src/lib/guides/ContractKit/accessing-smart-contract-tables.md

 order: 11
 ---

-# Accesing data from an Antelope Smart Contract
+# Accessing data from an Antelope Smart Contract

 This guide will show how the `Table` class provided by the Contract Kit can be used to access table data from an existing smart contract in a web application.